-Community Granting - 4 year grants: The plan reflects \$1.5 million dollars over 4 years to support grants, with an average annual expense of \$400 thousand.
+Community Granting - 4 year grants: The plan reflects \$1.3 million dollars over 4 years to support grants, with an average annual expense of \$340 thousand.
 There are annual inflationary allowances, and carry-over allowed when contract benchmarks are met.
-Areas of Funding: Services consistent with the following frameworks: 5 Protective Factors, Pyramid Model for Social-Emotional Competence, QRIS, access to medical, dental and nutrition services.
+Areas of Funding: Services consistent with the following frameworks: 5 Protective Factors, Pyramid Model for Social-Emotional Competence, access to medical, dental and nutrition services.

-For fiscal planning purpose, a place mark amount of \$370,000 is set for FY 19-20 with an increase of 3% each year through FY 22-23.
+For fiscal planning purpose, a place mark amount of \$325,000 is set for FY 23-24 with an increase of 3% each year through FY 26-27.

-State Initiatives and Other Grants: The plan includes expenditures in all four years for the First 5 CA IMACT program, as per the current approved budgets.
-It also includes 2 years of QRIS grant funds at \$53,000 per year.
+State Initiatives and Other Grants: The financial plan includes estimated \$73,800 per year for the First 5 CA IMACT Legacy grant.
+It also includes 4 years of Quality Counts grant funds at an average of \$70,000 per year.

-Annual Granting: The plan sets aside up to \$8,600/year to fund: (1) The Dental Help Fund; (2) The Imagination Library (3) local outreach; and/or (4) other local needs as identified.
+Annual Granting: The plan sets aside up to \$25,000/year to fund: (1) The Dental Help Fund; (2) The Imagination Library (3) Emergency Response Fund and (4) local grants, as identified.

-Operations: Close to \$85,000/year is allocated for the Executive Director, with annual increases reflecting salary scale annual adjustments.
+Operations: An average of \$120,000/year is allocated for the Executive Director contract with Tuolumne County Superintendent of Schools, with annual increases reflecting salary scale annual adjustments, benefits, supplies, travel, training, and indirect costs.